couchbaselabs/tuqtng/tutorial/content/slide-1.md

-## Section 1.
-N1QL Basics
+## <b>Section 1.
+N1QL Basics</b>
-Welcome!
+Welcome to the Couchbase N1QL tutorial!

-N1QL ("nickel") is the query language from Couchbase.
+N1QL (pronounced as “nickel”) is Couchbase’s next generation query language.
 N1QL aims to meet the query needs of distributed document-oriented databases.
 This document specifies the syntax and semantics of the SELECT statement in N1QL.

-N1QL stands for Non-1st Query Language.
-The name reflects the fact that the Couchbase document-oriented data model is based on Non-1st Normal Form (N1NF).
+The N1QL data model derives its name from the non-first normal form, which is a superset and generalization of the relational first normal form (1NF).

 On the right hand side you see a query editor.